borjadam/PII_removal/README.md

-# Data Engineer assignment - Zivver (by Borja González)
+# PII Removal and Data Transformation Pipeline

 ## Overview

-This assignment processes and transforms JSON Lines data by removing Personally Identifiable Information (PII) and extracting email domains.
+This project processes and transforms JSON Lines data by removing Personally Identifiable Information (PII) and extracting email domains.
 The transformed data is prepared for integration into an OLAP system, with each record labelled with the original file's date to enable partitioning and historical tracking.

 ## Requirements